 It should not have a ring worn into it and it should not have a step or steps worn into it.
 If it does, then someone has been closing the spindle valve too hard and has damaged the spindle tip.
 If there is enough material still there (if the damage isn’t too bad), you can chuck the spindle into some sort of spinning tool.
 A cordless or corded drill will do the trick.
 A drill press or a lathe is even better.
 Reshape the cone on the end of the spindle with a fine file and sandpaper while the spindle is spinning in your spinning tool of choice.
 If you can’t get it fixed because there is not enough material left or the damage is too great, you’ll need to replace the spindle.

-I found this file on my computer recently.
-I guess I started this project and got distracted.
 Do you want to know which cap to get for which stove?
-Here’s a quick look index!
+Here’s a quick-look index!

 Omnifuel and Omnifuel 2 – OmniDawg